 Dogs: Leashed dogs are allowed on the trail.

 Bears: Even though the Tunnel Mountain hike is a popular one, I’d still recommend taking bear spray.
-You can rent bear spray in Banff at Snowtips-Bactrax, Ultimate Sports, Radventures and the SkiBig3 Adventure Hub.
+You can rent bear spray in Banff at Snowtips-Bactrax, Ultimate Sports, and the SkiBig3 Adventure Hub.

 Best season: It’s a great year-round hike.
 I love it best in winter when the view from the top showcases the mountains draped in snow.

-- You do need a National Park pass to visit Banff – and it must be prominently displayed on your car’s windshield.
+Permits: You do need a National Park pass to visit Banff – and it must be prominently displayed on your car’s windshield.

-Finding the trailhead for the Tunnel Mountain hike
+Access and location of the trailhead for the Tunnel Mountain hike

-In theory you can easily access the trailhead on foot from downtown Banff (add extra hiking time of about 15 minutes each way) but you can also drive to a large parking lot.
 To get there take Banff Avenue to Wolf Street and go east until you reach the end of the road.
 Turn right onto Grizzly and then almost an immediate left onto St. Julien Road.
 Follow it to the Tunnel Mountain Trailhead – lower parking area.

 Tunnel Mountain hike details

-The Tunnel Mountain hike is a popular year round hike with both locals and visitors alike.
-The trail is only 2.4 km one way with a total elevation gain of 260 m (853 feet).
 The first 0.5 km switchbacks up a trail from the lower parking lot to a signed trailhead on Tunnel Mountain Road.
 This part of the road is closed in winter – but there is the option of adding to your hike by walking up or down it.

 As you can see in the photo below the grade of the trail is moderate and it’s certainly family friendly.